Guantanamo Bay Museum of Art and History

 The Guantanamo Bay Museum of Art and History is a fictional museum created by the American artist Ian Alan Paul.
 The museum exists virtually as a website and is also installed in real-world galleries in a series of satellite exhibitions.
 The museum claims to be based in Guantanamo Bay, Cuba at the site of the former Guantanamo Bay Detention Camp which according to the museum's history has been closed since 2012 when the museum was built to replace it.

-The museum hosts artists works in its collection which reflect on and critique the Guantanamo Bay Detention Facility, contains a center for critical studies which collects texts about Guantanamo Bay including essays from Judith Butler and Derek Gregory, and runs an artist in residency program that produces new works for exhibitions.
+The museum hosts artistic works in its collection which reflect on and critique the Guantanamo Bay Detention Facility, contains a center for critical studies which collects texts about Guantanamo Bay including essays from Judith Butler and Derek Gregory, and runs an artist in residency program that produces new works for exhibitions.
 The museum is also listed as a real place on Google Maps just north of the detention facility.